hiddenmemory/facebook-ios-sdk/README.md

 If you want to issue a pull request to fix/clean/add that would be great.

+#PLEASE NOTE, THIS IS NOT AN OFFICIAL SDK, IF YOU HAVE ISSUES, PLEASE USE THE ISSUE TRACKER ON THE GITHUB PROJECT

 ##OverTheAir: Changes:

  - Runs on iOS5 only with ARC support for better memory management